-In formulating the initial goals of this investigation as spelled out in the Historical Report it was important to take into account a whole range of practical interests and concerns brought by the Cornell Cemetery Corporation while at the same time maintaining an over-all theoretical orientation.
-The resulting research design attempts to synthesize these practical and theoretical concerns.
+In formulating the initial goals of this investigation as spelled out in the Historical Report it was important to take into account a whole range of practical interests and concerns brought by the Cornell Cemetery Corporation while at the same time maintaining an over-all theoretical orientation effected through methodological standards established by the Society of Professional Archaeology.
+The resulting research design attempts to synthesize these practical, theoretical and professional concerns.